OkutaniDaichi0106/gomoqt/docs/moqt/content/en/docs/moq/server.md

     })
 ```

-The `Accept` method establishes a new MoQ session by accepting the setup request.
+The `Accept` function establishes a new MoQ session by accepting the setup request.
 It takes:
 - `w SetupResponseWriter`: Writer to send the server response
 - `r *SetupRequest`: The client's setup request
 - `mux *TrackMux`: Multiplexer for track management (can be nil for default handling)